Omega97/CloudProject/execution_log.md

 > Hop on http://localhost:8080 to log into the **admin account**.

-You can find your credentias in the `env\.env` file.
+You can find your credentials in the `env\.env` file.
 ```
 NEXTCLOUD_ADMIN_USER=[username]
 NEXTCLOUD_ADMIN_PASSWORD=[password]